HomeDev GuideAPI Reference

 Stop words

-By default, Optimizely Search & Navigation indexes everything and does not apply stop words at the index level.
-This is because the use of stop words negatively impacts precision.
-For example, a query containing a stop word matches any document and phrases that it should not.
+Optimizely Search & Navigation, by default, indexes everything and does not apply stop words at the index level because their use negatively impacts precision.
+For example, a query containing a stop word matches any document and phrases it should not.
 Indexing everything supports exact phrase matches, even if a phrase has a word that one might consider a stop word.

 MoreLikeThis is a special case.
 Here, stop words are used when selecting terms from the source document, and the stop word is a part of that specific query.